michelemii/michelemii/README.md

 ## About

 I hold an Electronics Technician diploma (a 5-year technical specialization in electronics), and I'm now continuing on to Electronic Engineering at Politecnico di Milano.
-That path means the theory is backed by bench time: reading schematics, soldering and troubleshooting circuits, and diagnosing hardware faults by hand.
+That path means the theory is backed by bench time: reading schematics, soldering, troubleshooting circuits and diagnosing hardware faults by hand.